I think it’s worth discussing Donald Trump’s peculiar, even bizarre history with the Coronavirus.

 ….until he found a venue in the pandemic to feed his narcissism – basically his daily televised live press conferences, where he is the center of attention, and everyone is hanging on his every word.
 He’s loving that.

-In fact, he loves it so much, he’s begun to publicly crow about his ratings – Monday Night Football Ratings, Batchelor Season Finale Ratings.
+In fact, he loves it so much, he’s begun to publicly crow about his ratings – Monday Night Football Ratings, Bachelor Season Finale Ratings.

 But if Trump’s disinterest is a bad thing, his interest may be worse.
 We can see, for instance, how he has literally shoved Pence aside from the portfolio he assigned to Pence, so he can take center stage.
 That, in itself is trivial.